cduvallet/drug-spending/data/usp_drug_classification.md

 British Pharmacopoeia (BP)" whereas "[United States Adopted Names](https://en.wikipedia.org/wiki/United_States_Adopted_Name) are unique nonproprietary names assigned to pharmaceuticals marketed in the United States."

-I'm not sure of the best way to store this information (or how useful it will be), so for now these strings remain unparsed.
+I'm not sure of the best way to store this information (or how useful it will be), so for now the nomunclature strings are in the tidy data unparsed.

 ### Other notes

-*TBD whether this data includes medications covered by Part D Medicare or if it only complementary to that data.*
+- *TBD whether this data includes medications covered by Part D Medicare or if it is only complementary to that data.*

-Note that the individual KEGG pages (e.g. [D00903](http://www.genome.jp/dbget-bin/www_bget?dr:D00903)) for these drugs have a wealth of information, including product and generic names, chemical formula, additional classes, ATC codes, biochemical information, other classifications, and links to the compound in other databases (e.g. PubChem, DrugBank, etc).
+- Note that the individual KEGG pages (e.g. [D00903](http://www.genome.jp/dbget-bin/www_bget?dr:D00903))
+for these drugs have a wealth of information, including product and generic names, chemical formula, additional classes, ATC codes, biochemical information, other classifications, and links to the compound in other databases (e.g. PubChem, DrugBank, etc).